Work at the Barn Playhouse

 The position calls for an individual who is highly responsible, detail-oriented, and computer-proficient.
 The ideal candidate will have photography/video experience, knowledge of Adobe platforms, and excellent written and verbal communication skills.
 This position offers lots of opportunity for a self- starter to have a real impact on an established, respected organization.

-Positions begins end of May or earlier and run through the end of the season on September 2 (end date negotiable for students retuning to school).
+Positions begins on or around May 21st and runs through the end of the season on August 31st (end date negotiable for students returning to school).
 Dormitory-style housing, travel and all meals included.
 Position requires evening and weekend hours.

 Interested parties should submit resume and cover letter to: elliott@nlbarn.org and abby@nlbarn.org